GLOBAL MARKETS-Stocks near highs, dollar drifts after Fed see hike "fairly soon"

 * Graphic: World FX rates in 2017 tmsnrt.rs/2egbfVh

-LONDON, Feb 23 (Reuters) - World stocks held near record highs on Thursday and the dollar scuttled sideways after minutes of the latest U.S. Federal Reserve meeting showed policymakers in no rush to raise interest rates.
+LONDON, Feb 23 (Reuters) - World stocks held near record highs on Thursday and the dollar eked out minimal gains after minutes of the latest U.S. Federal Reserve meeting showed policymakers in no big hurry to raise interest rates.

-Treasury and euro zone government bond yields fell or held steady too as ECB policymakers also signalled they weren't getting carried away by signs the euro zone economy is gathering strength.

-The pan-European STOXX 600 stocks index was treading water close to 14-month highs touched on Tuesday.
+The pan-European STOXX 600 stocks index was marginally higher and close to 14-month highs touched on Tuesday.
 A 4 percent fall in miner Rio Tinto and a fall of nearly 5 percent in EasyJet, which were among companies whose shares went ex-dividend, weighed on the index.

-Miners bored lower too as industrial metals like copper and nickel fell in the commodities market in contrast to a near $1 dollar or 1.75 percent rise in oil prices.

-"The growth pattern (in Europe) is still very much conditional on a substantial degree of (ECB) accommodation," the euro zone central bank's chief economist Peter Praet said in London.
-"These economies are still fundamentally fragile, so 'no complacency' is the main message."

-MSCI's broadest index of Asia-Pacific shares outside Japan had edged up 0.2 percent, having hit its highest level since July 2015 at one point during the day.
+MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.1 percent, hovering near the highest level since July 2015 it hit on Wednesday.
+Earlier, the index lost as much as 0.15 percent.

+Japan's Nikkei closed fractionally lower, as banks fell, and Australian shares ended down 0.4 percent.

-MSCI's 46-country All World index also nudged higher and was within half a point of Wednesday's record high.
+MSCI's world index also nudged higher and was within half a point of Wednesday's record high.

-The Fed minutes overnight showed many policymakers believed it may be appropriate to raise rates "fairly soon" if jobs and inflation data met expectations.
+The minutes showed many Fed policymakers said it may be appropriate to raise rates "fairly soon" if jobs and inflation data met expectations.
 But they also highlighted deep uncertainty over President Donald Trump's economic programme.

-That helped support many economists and traders' view that the Fed will make the move in June or May at the earliest.

-The dollar dallied, with an early prod higher failing to hold and turning into a 0.1 percent dip against a basket of major currencies for a second day running.
+The dollar edged up less than 0.1 percent against a basket of major currencies but held below highs hit on Wednesday, having fallen immediately after the minutes were released.

-The euro, which has been buffeted by investor nerves over France's presidential election, to be held in April and May, bobbed up to $1.0573.
-The yen also made ground to 112.75 per dollar.
+The euro, which has been buffeted by investor nerves over France's presidential election, to be held in April and May, was flat at $1.0556.
+The yen was also barely changed at 113.28.
+Sterling strengthened 0.2 percent to $1.2468.

-Sterling's recent rally versus the euro continued despite more warnings that Scotland may be gearing up for another independence referendum.
-It also briefly climbed back above $1.25 against the dollar.

-U.S. Treasury Secretary Steven Mnuchin went on another busy round of media interviews.
-He said he wants to see "very significant" tax reform passed before Congress' August recess and that the Trump administration was looking closely at border tax issues.

 Along with Trump's policies on taxes, spending and trade, markets have been trying to gauge his attitude to the dollar.